 In this article we will be comparing three different keyboard layouts, QWERTY, Dvorak, and Colemak, to help you make an educated decision on which layout might be best for you.
-QWERTY was first typing layout invented in the 1870s to complement the typewriter.
-It works very well with the typewriter, however, it’s actually a less efficient layout for modern day keyboards compared to the Dvorak and Colemak layouts.
+QWERTY was the first typing layout invented in the 1870s to complement the typewriter.
+It works very well with the typewriter, however, it’s a less efficient layout for modern-day keyboards compared to the Dvorak and Colemak layouts.
 The QWERTY standard was set long ago and people are so used to using it that many people are not aware of the more optimized layouts, Dvorak & Colemak.
-By looking at the history of these keyboard layouts, the differences between each how to configure your keyboard for Dvorak or Colemak to learn one of these newer typing methods, you may decide to make the switch.
+By looking at the history of these keyboard layouts, the differences between each, and how to configure your keyboard for Dvorak or Colemak to learn one of these newer typing methods, you may decide to make the switch.

 Which Layout is Faster, QWERTY, Dvorak, or Colemak?

 Unfortunately, because QWERTY is so widely used and the sample size for Dvorak and Colemak typists is so small, there is not yet any definitive evidence that supports the notion that one layout is intrinsically faster than another.
 Currently, the fastest typist in the world, Anthony “Chak” Ermolin, winner of the 2020 Ultimate Typing Championship, is typing on a keyboard using the QWERTY layout.
 During the competition, only one typist was using an alternate layout during the competition, John “NoThisIsJohn” Leeds, who types on a Dvorak layout and finished in the 12th position.
 While this doesn’t mean that there aren’t extremely fast typists using other layouts, it is worth mentioning that all top 10 quarter-finalists in the competition were typing on a QWERTY layout.